Catalin-Ripanu/Double_Gravitational_Pendulum/README.md

 ### Common Requirements
 - Use the model framework from the meeting as the foundation
 - Implement proper numerical integration methods
-- Include visualization of pendulum motion
+- Include a visualization of pendulum motion
 - Provide real-time simulation capabilities

 ### Recommended Approach
-1. Start with basic double pendulum equations of motion
+1. Start with the basic double pendulum equations of motion
-2. Implement appropriate numerical solver (Runge-Kutta recommended)
+2. Implement an appropriate numerical solver (Runge-Kutta recommended)
 3. Add variant-specific features (multiple pendulums, energy control, etc.)
 4. Include visualization and data output capabilities